joshstevens19/rindexer/README.md

 Commands:
-  new           Creates a new rindexer no-code project or rust project start         Start various services like indexers, GraphQL APIs or both together download-abi  Downloads ABIs from etherscan to build up your rindexer.yaml mappings codegen       Generates rust code based on rindexer.yaml or graphql queries delete        Delete data from the postgres database or csv files help          Print this message or the help of the given subcommand(s)
+  new           Creates a new rindexer no-code project or rust project start         Start various services like indexers, GraphQL APIs or both together add           Add elements such as contracts to the rindexer.yaml file codegen       Generates rust code based on rindexer.yaml or graphql queries delete        Delete data from the postgres database or csv files help          Print this message or the help of the given subcommand(s)